yileili3/transfer_matrix/README.md

 # Transfer matrix

 Transfer matrix is a MATLAB library for optical analysis of thin films.
-The formalism closely follows the book by Eugene Hecht (*Optics*, 4th ed., Chapter 9 Interference, Section 7 Applications of single and multilayer films).
+The implementation here closely follows the book by Eugene Hecht (*Optics*, 4th ed., Chapter 9 Interference, Section 7 Applications of single and multilayer films).

 * **Optial modeling:** Transfer matrices fully capture the optics of thin films.
 A transfer matrix relates the electromagnetic fields at the two boundaries of a thin film.
 Reflectance, transmittance, and absorption of a thin film can be derived from the corresponding transfer matrix (see example below).
 * **Multi-layer analysis:** The analysis of multi-layer structures, including the presence of substrate and superstrate, can be easily implemented by the multiplication of individual matrices.